 The decoration for this cake was inspired by the majolica porcelain stand on which it's placed.
-The mocha genoise is soaked with coffee syrup and iced lavishly with mocha buttercream tinted shades of blue, green, rose, and violet.
+Much simpler than it looks, this is a mocha genoise soaked with coffee syrup and iced lavishly with mocha buttercream.

 - 6 large eggs

 - Meringue Buttercream for Mocha Majolica